Growli

 Syngonium podophyllum

 Arrowhead plant is a fast-growing tropical aroid with arrow-shaped leaves that change shape as the plant matures and climbs.
 Available in green, pink, and variegated cultivars, it tolerates low light but produces the boldest colour in bright indirect light.
-Mildly toxic to pets like its philodendron relatives.
+Toxic to pets like its philodendron relatives.

 Cordyline